anmud/learntocode/css-in-depth/5_Flex Box/026_Flex Container Properties.md

 * baseline
 * stretch

-aligns flex items along the cross axis
+Aligns flex items along the cross axis

 ## Align-content property

+The align-content property modifies the behavior of the flex-wrap property.
+It is similar to align-items, but instead of aligning flex items, it aligns flex lines.

 * flex-start
 * flex-end